Marko50/FEUP-LAIG/README.md

 Repository to host 3 projects done in LAIG course at FEUP

+## Setup
+1. Clone the repository
+2. Choose the folder you want. `python3 -m http.server 8080` or `python -m SimpleHTTPServer 8080`
+3. If you chose step 3, need to find a prolog compiler to build the game.
+See Readme in TP3
+4. Open browser `localhost:8080`

 ## TP1

 Building a scene using a XML language file, which contained specifications for objects of the scene, including spacial coordinates, texture image to be used and material, and lights.